 If you are interested in social, cultural, religious and political plurality in contemporary societies, this Master's programme will provide you with the tools to analyse inter-ethnic, inter-religious and inter-generational relations and to understand political change.
 In order to achieve this, the programme uses a unique combination of anthropology, sociology and political science.

-There are also several options to choose from: 1.
+There are also several specialisations to choose from: 1.
 Politics, Government and Civil Society: this option focuses on various figures, institutions and political processes; 2.
-Cultural Diversity and Social Identity: this option enables the understanding and management of issues related to the plurality and complexity of contemporary societies; 3.
+Cultural Diversity and Social Identity: this specialisation enables the understanding and management of issues related to the plurality and complexity of contemporary societies; 3.
 Issues in Contemporary Religious Cultures: this module offers an in-depth analysis of religion as a structuring element in contemporary societies.

 This course, which includes investigations in the field and case studies, is conducted in French and German.